 Shibas are prone to reactivity.
 Depending on the individual dog’s personality, they may or may not get along with other canines.

-Reactivity can be a problem with Shiba Inus.
+Reactivity can be a problem with a Shiba Inu.
 While many are friendly, some may be aggressive towards other dogs, especially if they feel that their personal space has been invaded.
 In addition to their iffy relationship with other canines, they can also be prone to resource guarding.
-Fortunately, this behavior can be minimized with proper training.
-If you want a dog that will be able to get along with other humans and animals, the best thing you can do as an owner is to socialize, socialize, and socialize (more on that later).
+Fortunately, this behavior can be minimized with proper Shiba Inu puppy training.
+If you want a dog that will be able to get along with other humans and animals, the best thing you can do as an owner is to socialize, socialize, and socialize starting as a Shiba Inu puppy (more on that later).

 Shibas are generally aloof and reserved—especially towards strangers.
 Instead of befriending everyone in the neighborhood, they’d much rather just do their own thing.
 Even at home, it’s not uncommon for them to be affectionate on their own terms.
 If anything, the only surefire way to get their attention is to carry cheese or bacon.
 While some may tolerate cuddles, their affection level will never compare to that of say, a golden retriever’s.
 It’s not that they don’t like you, they just like their own company a little bit more.